 Who has to pay for it?

 Homebuyers with a down payment of less than 20% may have to pay for PMI.
 Typically, costs are between 0.5% and 1% of the total value of the loan, with riskier loans requiring higher PMI payments.
-Sometimes, lenders offer loans to these homebuyers that exclude PMI, but in order to make the increased risk worthwhile, such loans come with a higher interest rate.
+Sometimes, lenders offer loans to these homebuyers that exclude PMI.
+However, to make the increased risk worthwhile, such loans come with a higher interest rate.

 When can I stop paying for PMI?